BernStrom/Intro-Component-with-Sign-Up-Form/README.md

 ## Objectives of the project

-* Use semantic HTML5 markup. *Manage code readability, accessibility and SEO optimization of web page.*
+* Use semantic HTML5 markup. *Manage code readability, accessibility and SEO optimization of the web page.*

 * Style with reusable CSS classes.